-Under Northern Trust's risk framework, liquidity risk is governed by the Asset and Liability Management Committee from a first line of defence perspective, and the Market and Liquidity Risk Committee from a second line of defence perspective.
+Under Northern Trust's RMF, liquidity risk is governed by the Asset and Liability Management Committee from a first line of defence perspective, and the Market and Liquidity Risk Committee from a second line of defence perspective.
 NTGIL operates within this framework.
 Assessment and approval of the systems and controls used to manage liquidity risk is provided by the NTGIL Board.
 NTGIL is also subject to system and control requirements under the UK liquidity regime.

-NTGIL's residual liquidity risk is low, it does not take on customer deposits or trade as principal; liquidity risk is limited to the management of day-to-day operating expenses or the potential need to fund a shortfall arising from client money rules.
-NTGIL has an overdraft facility provided by The Northern Trust Company ('TNTC'), which it may call upon in the unlikely event that a need arises.
+NTGIL does not take on customer deposits or trade as principal.
+Liquidity risk is limited to the management of day-to-day operating expenses or the potential need to fund a shortfall arising from client money rules.
+NTGIL has an overdraft facility provided by The Northern Trust Company (TNTC), which it may call upon in the unlikely event that a need arises.

-Another important area of NTGIL's liquidity risk management is the development and maintenance of its Recovery Plan.
-NTGIL has developed an individual Recovery Plan.
+Another important area of NTGIL's liquidity risk management is the development and maintenance of its individual Recovery Plan.

-2.2.5 Strategic Risk
+2.2.5 Strategic risk